-Eric Drass is an artist and curator who makes work in a range of media, from painting, to digital installation, to machine-learning AI art.
+Eric Drass is an artist making work in a range of media, from painting, to music, to machine-learning AI art.
 Some of his favourite themes are identity, consciousness, the philosophical ramifications of artificial intelligence, big data and the relationship between humans and machines.
 Sometimes this work is political, frequently it is playful, often it is provocative or transgressive in some way.
 His works are frequently reported and cited online (The Guardian, BBC4, Wikipedia etc.)

 Eric holds a degree in Philosophy and Psychology (Oxford) and an unfinished PhD in Cognitive Psycholinguistics (also Oxford).
 He is co-author on a number of patents dealing with PRISM-type surveillance technologies (long before PRISM became public), and a number of academic papers relating to neural network models of language acquisition and heritability.

 He also used to be a singer in an experimental hardcore band, an unsuccessful male model, and once took at dotcom 1.0 company from a bedroom project to 14 countries and back, spending $50m on the way.
 A long time ago he was a TV star in America, but he doesn’t like to talk about it.